reinhart1010/common-text/README.md

 ## Sample Texts for Mozilla's [Common Voice](https://voice.mozilla.org/)

-### Why not 'Fork-and-Pull'?
+### Why another repo?
-The main [GitHub repository](https://github.com/mozilla/voice-web/) includes all the source files for the text corpus, iOS and Android apps, as well as the website.
+The main [GitHub repository](https://github.com/mozilla/voice-web/) includes all the source files for the text corpus, iOS and Android apps, as well as the server to run the website.All sample texts are located in server/data folder of that repository.

-As these texts will change the /server/data directory in the Common Voice repository, it is advisable to requesting pull requests for a batch of new voice samples to the main repository, as the testing process in the main repository may take longer.

-### Syncing with Common Voice
-New texts from this repository will be named under `commontext-l-r-n.txt` where `l` in is the main language, `r` is the regional version of the language, and `c` is the Collection Number.
-Each Collection will contain 500 sentences.

-When a Pull Request is requested to include these new Collections, other sample texts from the main repository will be synced.
-This also means that not all Common Voice texts are available, and updated.
+However, there are some analysis needed on these sample texts.
+The main purpose of this repository is to store the sample texts and count the words available in these texts.
+The word-counting process, which originally started on [this gist](https://gist.github.com/reinhart1010/8717b4d765ee4e5eb0765aa4c9955016), are meant to indicate words that are less likely to occur on the record and speech verification pages on Common Voice itself.
+In addition, the counting process also show the total number of words spoken by Common Voice contributors.

+### Available languages
+As of now, the Common voice repository only contains English sample texts.
+Multiple languages will be added soon.

-### Usage for other than Common Voice
+### Usage for other than Common Voice project
-As a requirement for Common Voice, sample texts and voices should be contributed to Public Domain (or Public Domain Dedication licenses such as [CC0](https://creativecommons.org/publicdomain/zero/1.0/)).
-The [LICENSE](./LICENSE) file only states the CC0 license.
+As a requirement for Common Voice, sample texts and voices should be contributed to Public Domain (or under similar licenses such as [CC0](https://creativecommons.org/publicdomain/zero/1.0/)).
+The [LICENSE](./LICENSE) file includes the CC0 license.